 One of the easiest ways that you can save money on your water bill is to reuse certain dishes.

 So, if you’re at home, designate one cup that you’re going to drink tea or coffee from for the day, and one glass that you’re going to drink water from for the day.

 And, if you’re having a dry snack or meal, then you could reuse your plate.
-When you reuse your dishes, you put the dishwasher on less, so you use less water as a result – in fact, you’ll save 6 gallons of water per load not done.
+When you reuse your dishes, you put the dishwasher on less, so you use less water as a result you’ll save 6 gallons of water per load not done.